caiks/TBOT03/README.md

 Having observed a small difference in growth rates, it is worth noting at this point that random and interest modes look qualitatively different.
 In random mode the turtlebot tends to run in a straight line, usually until it is obstructed but sometimes with occasional turns to the left or right.
 This accords with the action distribution where a move ahead is 10 times more probable than either turn.
 The behaviour in interest mode appears quite different.
 In this mode, the turtlebot does one or two steps ahead and then oscillates, turning left and right repeatedly for a few actions.
 This is probably because the uncertainty of the turtlebot's position causes wormholes for interest goals just as it does for room goals.
 In cases where there is little configuration deviation we would expect there to be less vacillation.

 Now let us continue on from mode 15 to mode 16.
 As mentioned above, mode 16 places the cached *slice* topology on the active.
-In addition, the topology information can be cumulative, retaining the transitions after the *history* overflows and *events* roll off.
+In addition the topology information can be set to cumulative.
+When cumulative the topology retains the transitions of *events* that have rolled off because of *history* overflow.

-The mode 16 we usually saved the *models*.
+In mode 16 we saved the *models*.
 They can be loaded from the [workspace repository](https://github.com/caiks/TBOT03_ws).
-This is the configuration to run *model* 103, for example -
+This is the configuration that was used to create *model* 103, for example -

 ```
 export GAZEBO_MODEL_PATH=$GAZEBO_MODEL_PATH:~/turtlebot3_ws/src/TBOT03_ws/gazebo_models